 The application of internal influence, such as the pursuit of meaning or creative expression for the sheer joy or purpose of it.

-Extrinsic motivation is the norm and the problem
+Hyper faith in extrinsic motivation is the norm and the root of the problem

 Extrinsic motivation dominates our default approach to motivation.
 The very fact that we ask: “how do we motivate people” i.e. “how do I get someone else to do something I want them to” is a case in point.
 This type of motivation - often conditioned by “if you do x then you will receive y” - has been shown to work (to a limited degree) in simplistic scenarios where the tasks are very basic, repetitive and little emotional or intellectual engagement is required.
 But this no longer fits the context of our working landscape, where even the most mechanical of jobs can either benefit from human engagement or be automated.
 Academic studies have repeatedly shown extrinsic motivation to be unreliable and resulting in poorer long-term performance.
 Perhaps most damaging of all, it even reduces the intrinsic motivation that originally existed for any given task, particularly when the promised financial reward is applied.